List of equipment of the Philippine Navy: Kagitingan class patrol boat

+Acero class fast attack craft

 Ordered by the Philippine Navy from Israel Shipyards to eventually replace the Tomas Batilo-class fast attack crafts.
 Twelve were originally planned but only eight were initially funded as part of the Navy's procurement plan from 2018 to 2022.
 Four of the boats are to be built in Israel and will feature missile armament using the Rafael Spike NLOS short-range surface-to-surface missile, while the other four will be built in the PN's Cavite Naval Yard under a technology transfer agreement and will only be fitted for but not with the missile system.
 An additional 1 unit was negotiated by the Philippine Navy, although it will not have missile systems.
 All are fitted with remote gun systems from Rafael Advanced Defense Systems.
 The first two units were officially christened on 6 September 2022, and were formally commissioned on 28 November 2022.